-Aromatherapy massage is massage therapy by using the natural plant oils, extracted from flowers, stems, bark, roots, leaves or other parts of a plant with a view to enhance psychological and physical well-being.
-These highly concentrated plant oils are called as “essential oils” and are added to the massage oil or lotion.
+An aromatherapy massage is massage therapy by using the natural plant oils, extracted from flowers, stems, bark, roots, leaves or other parts of a plant to enhance psychological and physical well-being.
+These highly concentrated plant oils are called “essential oils” and are added to the massage oil or lotion.

-There are several kinds essential oils available with their own healing properties.
+There are several kinds of essential oils available with their healing properties.
 Some of them are calming the body while some are energizing.
 Following are some purported properties of widely used essential oils:

 Stress Relief – Vanilla, Bergamot, Lemon, Lavender, Orange, Chamomile, Patchouli, Ylang Ylang

 Self Esteem – Bergamot, Jasmine, Orange, Rosemary, Cypress, Grapefruit

 Anxiety/Fear – Jasmine, Lavender, Sandalwood, Rose, Bergamot, Cedarwood, Chamomile (Roman), Frankincense, Neroli, Patchouli

 Sadness/Grief – Bergamot, Lemon, Frankincense, Clary Sage, Rose, Grapefruit, Jasmine, Lavender, Orange, Sandalwood, Ylang Ylang, Chamomile (Roman)

 Isolation – Chamomile (Roman), Clary Sage, Bergamot, Frankincense, Rose